 Health problems and trends in modern health practices.
 Nutrition, heart disease, fitness, and consumer health protection.
 Prerequisite: None.
-Offered: Fall.
+Offered: Fall, Spring & Summer.

 HEDP 1164.
 Stress Management.
 (2 Credits)

 This course provides an introduction to various strategies that can be utilized by individuals and groups to counteract the effects of stress in their lives.
 The concepts of health promotion, disease prevention, self-care and healing provide the framework within which the student experiences the use of various stress management strategies.
 Prerequisite: None.
-Offered: On demand.
+Offered: Fall, Spring, Summer on demand.